1871fotc/fotc/docs/stories/toowong-cemetery-walk-1.md

     Turn left here and walk the length of the row to the memorial of David Seymour.

-## David Seymour <small>(ca.1831‑1916)</small>
+## David Seymour <small>(ca. 1831‑1916)</small>

 David Thomson Seymour was born at Ballymore Castle, County Galway, Ireland, and educated at Ennis College.
-He arrived in Brisbane in 1861 as a Lieutenant in a detachment of the 12th Regiment.
+He arrived in Brisbane in 1861 as a Lieutenant in a detachment of the 12^th^ Regiment.
 For a time, Aide‑de‑Camp to the colony’s Governor, Sir George Bowen, he was appointed Commissioner of Police in 1864, a post he held with distinction for 31 years.
 Commissioner Seymour was responsible for developing and organising the Queensland Police into an effective crime prevention force.
 He retired in 1895 and passed away on a trip to England and is buried there.
 His father‑in‑law, Queensland’s last Sheriff’s headstone recovered in an archaeological dig elsewhere in the cemetery has been repaired and placed on the Seymour family grave.
 His father‑in‑law still rests under Suncorp Stadium.

 <!‑- insert photo -->